 It is not difficult to make and the result is divine!
 Imagine having flan and chocolate in one cake!!
 Yes, I know, it is ridiculously delicious and believe me, it works, the chocolate mix goes up and the flan, because is heavier, goes down, so it looks like you did a bit of magic.

 There are two ways of doing the cake, the quick way: using a chocolate cake mix from Betty Crocker or the proper way, doing everything from scratch.

 Makes 10 portions

-- A deep roasting tray to place the bundt pan
+- A deep roasting tray to place the non-stick bundt tin